EO-DataHub/eodhp-guide/Auth.md

 ## App Developers

+EO DataHub apps are tools which are not part of the EO DataHub itself, but which call EO DataHub APIs on behalf of hub users other than the application developer.

-Keycloak clients can be set up by EO DataHub developers on behalf of application developers (one per app).
+OpenID Connect clients can be set up in Keycloak by EO DataHub developers on behalf of application developers (one per app).
 Please notify the developers of the OIDC code flows you wish to utilise, as these are enabled on an individual basis.

 The options in Keycloak are (OIDC terminology in brackets):

 - Standard flow (Authorization Code Flow)
-- Direct access grant (Resource Owner Password Credentials Grant)
+- Direct access grant (Resource Owner Password Credentials Grant) [deprecated]
-- Implicit flow (Implicit Flow)
+- Implicit flow (Implicit Flow) [deprecated]
 - Service account flow (Client Credentials Grant)

+> **_Note_**
+>
+> _The Resource Owner Password Credentials Grant and the Implicit Flow are both deprecated and should not normally be used.
+Most applications should use the Authorization Code flow._

 ### Frontend Applications